rickselby/sinatra-param-validator/README.md

   * If this is set, all other validations are skipped if the value is nil
 * `required`
   * The parameter must be present and cannot be nil
+* `transform`
+  * Run a proc or a lambda against the validated parameter, allowing it to be changed
 * `in`
   * The value is in the given array / range
 * `is`